jrpool/contacts-snapshot-starter/README.md

 Experiments with using `zombie` as a UI testing library were conducted, and incomplete and erroneous code for these is present in the “test” directory, for inspection and further development if desired.

+### Recommended Improvements

+In a code review by Punit Rathore on 2017-09-15, recommendations for improvements included:

+- Mocha/chai can wrap system commands, so all existing UI tests could be run within mocha without using the selenium-webdriver mocha integration library.

+- Reinitialization between tests can consist of truncations and reloadings of tables, omitting schema reloading, to save substantial execution time (see Phase 3 video on this).

+- A makeDriver function in the helper file could be imported and executed in the UI test files.

+- Check whether mocha identifies specific `expect` failures (e.g., by line number) when multiple `expect` statements appear in an `it` function.
+If so, combine more `expect` statements within an `it` when they interrogate the same document.

+- Avoid naming values passed by promises to `then` functions “data”.
+Use more expressive names, even in tests where the values may turn out not to be what the names describe.

+- Separate more completely production and test environments by ensuring that any loading scripts and seed data belong to one or the other only.

+- Test for more expectations of response data, e.g. not only count of items but what they are, e.g. by checking deep equality of an object with an expected object, and not only 1 item in an array but all (e.g. with .map, .reduce, .join).

 ## Installation and Configuration

 0. These instructions presuppose that (1) [npm][npm] and [PostgreSQL][pg] are installed, (2) there is a PostgreSQL database cluster, (3) PostgreSQL is running, and (4) when you connect to the cluster you are a PostgreSQL superuser.